twcult/pizdav3/README.md

 - Perform any TCP flag, e.g. syn, flooding attacks with customizable parameters.
 - Specify the length of tcp packets, target IP, target port, number of packets and the attack duration.
 - Multi-threaded execution for increased efficiency.
+- Both IP and TCP packets are carefully crafted to simulate a fully anonymous any flag TCP DoS Flood.

 ## 🚗 Usage